Of all the

 Christmas Present looks superior to most other versions, as his traditional

-design is an all Green Robe, while this colored version is a fine mix of both Red
+design is an all-Green Robe, while this colored version is a fine mix of both Red

 and Green.